 Universal Pre-K

-Accessible Preschool for all is a common policy in our peer nations.
+Accessible Preschool for All is a standard policy in our peer nations.

-Britain, France, Belgium, Iceland, Israel, Finland, Sweden all make sure that children as young as 3 years old receive quality education.
-But here in the US that concept is still limited to a few states and a few additional cities.
+Britain, France, Belgium, Iceland, Israel, Finland, and Sweden all ensure that children as young as 3 years old receive quality education.
+But in the US, that concept is still limited to a few states and a few additional cities.

 Sweden 94%